How to Decide What Business Structure is Right for You

 If you prefer to minimize your paperwork and legal obligations, the LLC is a better choice than a corporation.
-Of course, the sole proprietorship/general partnership involves the least amount of formalities, but these structures don’t give you any liability protection.
+Though the sole proprietorship/general partnership involves the least amount of formalities, these structures don’t give you any liability protection.

 4. Do You Want “Pass-Through” Tax Treatment?